 Crossover Ship: Odette/Dr. Facilier seems to be pretty popular.
 Understandable, seeing how her backstory is similar to what Facilier does to the main characters.

-When Facilier shows Naveen his future and changes around the images on his cards, three roman numerals appear at the top: "IV" shows Naveen as a royal, "XVI" shows Naveen in front of a tower, and "IX" shows Naveen with a bride and her father with treasure around them.
+When Facilier shows Naveen his future and changes around the images on his cards, three roman numerals appear at the top: "IV" shows Naveen as a royal, "XVI" shows Naveen in front of a tower with his pockets turned out, and "IX" shows Naveen with a bride and her father with treasure around them.
 In the Tarot, the fourth Major Arcana card is "The Emperor", representing power and control, the sixteenth is "The Tower", representing a sudden crisis or disaster, and realizations of falsehoods, and the Minor Arcana card "Nine of Coins" refers to someone who has achieved fortune through hard work.
 Lawrence's card, meanwhile, shows an "X", representing the tenth Major Arcana card "The Wheel of Fortune", foretelling a sudden change of luck and fate.

 Ray's lover, "Evangeline", is a reference to Henry Wadsworth Longfellow's epic poem of the same name, which chronicled the expulsion of the French-speaking Acadian (Cajun) people from Eastern Canada before their migration to Louisiana.
 The poem is widely considered the unofficial national epic of the Cajun people, so it's quite fitting that the very Cajun firefly Ray would fall for a woman of that name.